sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="addReactionToAMessage"></a>
 # **addReactionToAMessage**
-> AddReactionToAMessageResponse addReactionToAMessage(channelType, channelUrl, messageId, apiToken, addReactionToAMessageData)
+> AddReactionToAMessageResponse addReactionToAMessage(apiToken, channelType, channelUrl, messageId, addReactionToAMessageData)

 Add a reaction to a message